 Key impacts to consider:

-We recommend reviewing your estate planning strategies in light of these proposed changes to mitigate potential tax liabilities.
+We strongly recommend reviewing your estate planning arrangements in light of these changes.
+The window for effective planning is narrowing.

 Timeline for Inheritance Tax Changes